emtiazzahid/userlike-laravel/README.md

     <a href="https://packagist.org/packages/emtiazzahid/userlike-laravel"><img src="https://img.shields.io/packagist/dt/emtiazzahid/userlike-laravel" alt="Total Downloads"></a>
 </p>

-userlike.com has a lot of [integrations](https://www.userlike.com/en/addons), but not for Laravel.
+userlike has a lot of [integrations](https://www.userlike.com/en/addons), but not for Laravel.
 This is an userlike chat widget for Laravel.

 <p>
     <a href="https://www.userlike.com" target="_blank">